zats/Voltron/README.md

 For smooth scrolling try to differ the population of the controller with data.

-In that sense, test project is intended just as a showcase of how to use the API, but it's obviously not a typical usecase from performance point of view.
+In that sense, test project is intended just as a showcase of how to use the API, but it's obviously not a typical use case from performance point of view.

 ### Why all the hassle with `collectionView:didEndDisplayingCell:forItemAtIndexPath:`?